 There are three different types of faults that create them: the normal fault, the reverse fault and the strike slip fault.
-Each moves in a unique way, which allows geologists to track the type of quake that has occurred.
+Each move in a unique way, which allows geologists to track the type of quake that has occurred.

-The San Andreas Fault is one of the most well known faults in the San Francisco area.
+The San Andreas Fault is one of the most well-known faults in the San Francisco area.
 It is a strike slip fault.
 This is also the fault that is believed to have caused both the 1906 Earthquake & Fire and the 1989 Loma Prieta Earthquake.

 It's also important to know a little about the types of waves to better understand what causes earthquakes.

 When the rock along a fault ruptures, explodes or moves dramatically, it creates waves.
 This is typically what people feel when they talk about feeling an earthquake.
 The waves from it also usually create the most damage.